mylittletony/SocketMan/README.md

 # SocketMan

 A light-weight daemon, written purely in c, that runs on most OpenWRT, LEDE and other \*nix devices.
-It has few dependencies to keep it as light as possible.

-It will create a connection to an MQTT broker and await instruction.
-It monitors the network and will attempt to recover itself in case of emergency.
-Every minute or so, it runs a collection job to grab as many wireless stats as it can.
-It then posts these back to an API end-point as JSON.

-This project is NOT complete - it functions, only in the basic form.
-It should be in Beta at the end of September 2016.

-Full build instructions will follow.
-It currently runs on Debian, Ubuntu and OpenWRT.
-And LEDE probably.
-Debian requires sudo to perform a full scan.

-## TODO

-- Set periodic scan
-- Cache and send json
-- Implement protocol buffers
-- Implement certificate refresh
+SocketMan is used at Cucumber Tony to control their global estate of access points and routers.

+The project is still being devoloped.
+A full beta release will be made avaialable soon.

+It performs the following functions:

+- It monitors network connectivity.
+- Collects, caches and sends device stats to your chosen API.
+- Connects via MQTT to your broker and processes inbound jobs.
+- Recovers from network failure.

 ## Config

-Place a JSON config file with all the required params:
+Create a config.json file as so:

 ```
 {